tjmontoya/AudioReality/README.md

 Enabling blind people to enjoy 'sightseeing' in their unique way by providing them with literary-pleasing descriptions of their surroundings.
 AudioReality is a mobile app that uses user location data to output descriptions of user's surroundings.
 Currently, backend logic exists, but front end features like text-to-speech are not yet implemented.
 We will discuss next steps at the bottom of this README.

+## Overview of fils:

+1. `flutter_files` contain our frontend files.
+2. `python_files` contain our backend files.
+3/ Audioreality_slides is our pitch deck.

 ## Getting started

 The following are steps to run AudioReality locally, through an android simulator.